-Admission Requirements for MA/ESL
+Admission Requirements for MA

 - 1. A minimum undergraduate cumulative index of 3.0 (B). - 2.
 A minimum graduate cumulative index of 3.5 for all graduate courses completed. - 3.
-Graduate Record Examination quantitative and verbal tests scores - 4.
-A score of at least 575 on the Test of English as a Foreign Language (TOEFL) from applicants whose first language is not English. - 5.
+Graduate Record Examination quantitative and verbal tests scores. - 4.
+A TOEFL must be submitted by applicants whose primary language is not English.
+(ESL TOEFL requirement is 575). - 5.
 Three letters of recommendation from individuals able to assess the applicant's academic potential.

-Program Requirements For MA/ESL
+Program Requirements for MA